InternetMaximalism/intmax2-mining-cli/README.md

-# v1-mining-cli
+# mining-cli

 A CLI tool for automatic mining of ITX tokens.

 ## Overview

-v1-mining-cli is a tool that allows users to mine ITX tokens by participating in a simplified version of Intmax2.
+mining-cli is a tool that allows users to mine ITX tokens by participating in a simplified version of Intmax2.
 By utilizing a simplified version of Intmax2 that focuses on deposit and private withdrawal functions, users can contribute to enhancing Ethereum's privacy while earning rewards in ITX tokens.

 ### Minimum Requirements